• Skip to primary navigation

 I quickly realized that the Marble Countertop Painting Kit contained enough product to paint a kitchen’s worth of countertops, and that I didn’t need nearly that amount of paint or product.
 So, I figured out what I wanted and purchased the following items separately:

-• Xylene (this is a MUST HAVE when painting granite.
-TIP: buy this at a local store.
-Amazon charges exorbitant amounts for it.)
+• Xylene (this is a MUST HAVE when painting granite.)

 • Rubbing alcohol (also a MUST HAVE when painting granite)